-- An Individual Healthcare Plan will be developed; - Pupils diagnosed with Type 1 diabetes and have been prescribed insulin will be supported by staff who have specifically agreed to this responsibility and have received training and support from the Diabetic Nurses Team. - A suitable private place will be provided for pupils to carry out blood tests and administer doses, e.g. Medical Room; - Pupils will not be prevented from eating drinking or taking toilet breaks whenever they need to in order to manage their medical condition effectively. - If a pupil has a hypo, they will not be left alone; a fast acting sugar, such as glucose tablets, a glucose rich gel, or a sugary drink will be given immediately. - Once the pupil has recovered, slower acting starchy food, such as a sandwich or two biscuits and a glass of milk, will be given, some 10-15 minutes later.
+- Pupils diagnosed with Type 1 diabetes and who have been prescribed insulin will be supported by staff who have specifically agreed to this responsibility and have received training and support from the Diabetic Nurses Team. - A suitable private place will be provided for pupils to carry out blood tests and administer doses (Medical Room). - Pupils will not be prevented from eating, drinking or taking toilet breaks whenever they need to in order to manage their medical condition effectively. - If a pupil has a hypo, they will not be left alone; a fast acting sugar, such as glucose tablets, a glucose rich gel, or a sugary drink will be given immediately (or as advised by parent). - Once the pupil has recovered, slower acting starchy food, such as a sandwich or two biscuits and a glass of milk, will be given some 10-15 minutes later.